ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

   - my-serverless-plugin
 ```

-Now check if the plugin is configured correctly.
-To check it just run the below command and you will see `mycommand` in the list.
+Now, test if the plugin is configured correctly.
+To test, run the command given below, and you should see `mycommand` in the list.

 ```bash
 serverless --help